jackwillis/lyco/README.md

 ## Usage

-1. Run the web server (`bundle exec rackup`) with these environment variables set:
+1. Run the web server with `bundle exec rackup`. (`config.ru` is the entry point.)
+The command must be run with these environment variables set:

 Name | Description
 --- | ---